-Students are required to submit the form with an official medical certificate, or other official documentation recognized as Compassionate or Compelling evidence.
+Students are required to submit the form with an official medical certificate, or other official documentation recognised as Compassionate or Compelling evidence.
 All supporting documentation must be in English or translated into English by a certified translator.

-If illness is the cause of the absence, Medical certificates must be from from a health service provider from AHPRA registered practitioners.
-Back-dated medical certificates will not be accepted.
-A copy of the policy can be found on UNSW College's website under 'Policies': https://www.unswcollege.edu.au/about/policies.
+If illness is the cause of absence, medical certificates must be provided from a local health provider who is AHPRA registered.
+Overseas medical certificates will not be accepted.
+A copy of the policy can be found on UNSW College's website under 'Policies'.
+Students may also refer to the Student Guide for Special Consideration, located in the Appeals section here: https://my.unswcollege.edu.au/forms/.